bossman48/GLADIGATOR/Comparison-SkipGNN/README.md

 ```

 ### 2. Run-Model
-This component trains and tests GLADIGATOR using the built graph files, then compares results with SkipGNN.
+This component trains and tests GLaDiGAtor using the built graph files, then compares results with SkipGNN.

 **Comparison Metrics:**
 - AUC-ROC